autopkg/novaksam-recipes/README.md

     Nmcspadden offers the appstore recipe, which is super useful when packaging appstore software.
 I use it multiple times.

-cgerke-recipes: GitHub, GoogleDrive, Wireshark
+cgerke-recipes: GoogleDrive, Wireshark

-    Cgerke-recipes offers a PKG for GitHub, GoogleDrive and Wireshark, which I would otherwise have to pull from at least 2 other repos.
+    Cgerke-recipes offers a PKG for GoogleDrive and Wireshark, which I would otherwise have to pull from at least 2 other repos.

 arubdesu: LyncInstaller